Gilligan’s Island Transcript

 Okay, Skipper, make her good.

-Headhunter growls loudly at Gilligan, swings back, and strikes the large blade into the fork of the tree.
+Headhunter swings back, and strikes the large blade into the fork of the tree.
 The tree splits completely in half, down to the root.
 Headhunter's large blade sticks in the tree.
 Gilligan uses his opportunity to toy with headhunter some more.
 Gilligan claps and runs from the small tree past headhunter.

 GILLIGAN (cont'd)